Gadzev/recipes_backend/readme.md

 # Recipes Backend

-The froentend for this app can be found [here](https://github.com/Gadzev/recipes_frontend)
+The frontend for this app can be found [here](https://github.com/Gadzev/recipes_frontend)

 # Getting started